drvinceknight/pfm/_sources/tools-for-mathematics/03-calculus/tutorial/main.md

 expression
 ```

-now we can will use `sympy.diff` to calculate the derivative.
-This tool takes two inputs:
+You will use `sympy.diff` to calculate the derivative.
+This tool takes
+two inputs:

-- the first is the expression we are differentiating.
-Essentially this is the numerator of $\frac{df}{dx}$.
+- the first is the expression you are differentiating.
+Essentially this is the
+  numerator of $\frac{df}{dx}$.

-- the first is the variable we are differentiating for.
-Essentially this is the denominator of $\frac{df}{dx}$.
+- the second is the variable you are differentiating with respect to.
+This is the
+  denominator of $\frac{df}{dx}$.

+You have imported `import sympy as sym` so you are going to write
+`sym.diff`:

 ```{attention}
 We have imported `import sympy as sym` so we are going to write `sym.diff`: